I ask you this as one human being to another: How can you NOT like the Charlotte Bobcats?

 What do you get when you cross Beatlemania with a pile of Koala droppings?

-< Jordan Geary 2 comments
+Jordan Geary

 Categories: Black And Blue Jor, News, Overseas Crap, San Antonio Spurs, Toronto Raptors